Skip to content

 February 9, 2024

-My impressions on Effect-TS
+My impressions of Effect-TS

-Working with Effect-TS, a powerful library for building applications in TypeScript.
+Working with Effect-TS, a powerful library for building applications in TypeScript

 when will TS be able to trace throws and show you what errors a function might throw